Code-Institute-Submissions/savasana_yoga/README.md

 4. Migrating the Database models

-The next step it to migrate your models, and to set up the Database.
+The next step is to migrate your models and to set up the Database.

 Run the following commands to do so: